 To enroll in the Program, potential Participants execute a Letter of Intent (LOI) and submit it to CLEAResult.
-An example of the LOI is included in the "Appendices" section of this Program Manual.
+If an organization has participated in SCORE previously, participation is continued from year-to-year via an LOI Addendum.
+Examples of both the SCORE LOI and SCORE LOI Addendum are included in the "Appendices" section of this Program Manual.